 What if You don’t have the Gzip option in cPanel?

-If for any reason you don’t have cPanel as your website hosting management account, and you have the NGINX web server, you can add the below code to your htaccess file:
+If for any reason you don’t have cPanel as your website hosting management account, and you have an NGINX server, you can add the below code to your htaccess file:

 gzip_buffers 16 8k;